tyegah/Contact/README.md

 # Contact
 This is a sample contact app as part of the coding test that I worked on.
-This project was my very first time learning and using coredata.
+This project was my very first time learning and using MVP design pattern and coredata.